Temporary employment program

 You don’t need to monitor hours if you hired the employee through UTemp Staffing, as they will do it for you.

-Extend an employee’s appointment
+Extend an employee’s position

-Benefits and leave
+Benefits and time off

 A temporary hourly employee can be represented by a union and covered by a collective bargaining agreement depending on the type of work and location of the job.